rsprouse/feeling-responsive/_posts/news/2025-05-22_lakota-field-methods.md

 <b>Questions</b>

 Questions ending in “he?”
 Lakota questions tend to end in “he.”
 It always signals that the sentence is a question.
 For instance, “Le igmu kin hecha he?”
 Which is “Is this a cat?”
-The notebook as this on page 57 with “do you eat?” being “yata he?”
+Lambrecht's notebook has this on page 57 with “do you eat?” being “yata he?”

 <b>Future Tense</b>

 Lakota has a future tense particle “kte.”
 It changes to “kta” when it follows a question.
-For instance a sentence that might translate to “Will you do X?:
+For instance, a sentence that might translate to “Will you do X?”
 Here is an example of both being used in a sentence, also on page 57.
-“Unyake lowanpi kta he?”
-Translating as “Will you sing for us?”
+“Unyake lowanpi kta he?” translating as “Will you sing for us?”

 <div class="between_images">
    <figure>
 <img src="{{ site.urlimg }}lakota-02.jpg" alt="lakota02" width="600px"/>
-      <figcaption class="caption"></figcaption>
+      <figcaption class="caption">Page 57 of Knud Lambrecht's notes on Lakota from the 1980 Berkeley graduate field methods (CLA 2023-06.001)</figcaption>
    </figure>
 </div>